 The view from the urban sector back up towards the "Watchman's Hut" where I had read presented one of the best all-inclusive vantage points over Machu Picchu.
 It's where the watchman would have been stationed, so I guess that makes sense.

-This little guy (above) was spotted perched in one of the high niches in the walls of the “Principle Temple”.
+This little guy (above), an Andean Rabbit, was spotted perched in one of the high niches in the walls of the "Principle Temple".
 I guess he feels safe since tourists are not permitted to enter the temple due to the danger the weakened rear wall (due to seismic activity) presents.

-On the road leading to the top of the pyramid where “Intihuatana” is located, there’s a stone (above) which has been carved to imitate the shape of the distant mountains behind.
+On the road leading to the top of the pyramid where "Intihuatana" is located, there's a stone (above) which has been carved to imitate the shape of the distant mountains behind.
 Can you see it?
 Neat huh?

-The winding road (above), clinging tightly to the steep slope of the mountain, that carries hundreds of tourists to and from Machu Picchu down to the nearby village of Aguas Calientes – modern engineering feat in itself.
+The winding road, clinging tightly to the steep slope of the mountain that carries hundreds of tourists to and from Machu Picchu down to the nearby village of Aguas Calientes every day, is a modern engineering feat in itself.

 Remember what I was saying earlier about the "Watchman's Hut" being perhaps being one of the best vantage points in the whole site?
 Here's the proof (above).
 Iconic profile picture anyone?

 Back up to Intipunku